-INSCT Founding Director William C. Banks is a SU College of Law Board of Advisors Distinguished Professor and emeritus professor at the College of Law and the Maxwell School as Professor of Public Administration and International Affairs.
-During 2015-2016, Banks was Interim Dean of SU Law.
-A teacher and scholar at SU for 40 years, under his leadership, INSCT has risen from its inception in 2003 to become a recognized leader in research and education on national and international security and terrorism.
+INSCT Founding Director William C. Banks is a SU College of Law Board of Advisors Distinguished Professor and Emeritus Professor at the College of Law and the Maxwell School as Professor of Public Administration and International Affairs.
+During 2015-2016, Banks was Interim Dean of the College of Law.
+A teacher and scholar at SU for nearly four decades, under his leadership, INSCT has risen from its inception in 2003 to become a recognized leader in interdisciplinary research and education on national and international security and terrorism.

-A graduate of the University of Nebraska (B.A.
-1971) and the University of Denver (J.D.
-1974; M.S.
-1982), Banks joined the faculty of the SU College of Law in 1978.
+Banks joined the SU College of Law faculty in 1978.
 In 1998, he was appointed a Professor of Public Administration in SU’s Maxwell School of Citizenship and Public Affairs, and he was named a Laura J. and L. Douglas Meredith Professor for Teaching Excellence in the same year.
-He founded INSCT in 2003, and he became the first SU College of Law Board of Advisors Distinguished Professor.
+In 2008, Banks became the first SU College of Law Board of Advisors Distinguished Professor.
 In 2017, the SU Law Class of 2017 bestowed on Banks the Res Ipsa Loquitur Award at their Commencement ceremony, in recognition of his impact on their class both as a teacher and as Interim Dean.
 Also in 2017, Banks was named Senior Fellow at the Center on National Security and the Law, Georgetown Law.

 Among his public service appointments, Banks has served as a Special Counsel to the US Senate Judiciary Committee (for the confirmation hearings of Supreme Court nominee Stephen G. Breyer); on the ABA Standing Committee on Law and National Security; as a member of the InfraGard National Members Alliance Board of Advisors; on the Advisory Council for the Perpetual Peace Project; on the Executive Board of the International Counter-Terrorism Academic Community (ICTAC); as an Editorial Board member at The International Centre for Counter-Terrorism in The Hague, The Netherlands; and as a Distinguished Fellow of the Institute for Veterans and Military Families at Syracuse University.
 Banks also is the Editor-in-Chief of the Journal of National Security Law & Policy.